 - INVEST Rule

-- How to recognize a very big user story?
+- How to recognize too big a requirement for development?

 A lecturer who will guide you through the training